Novels of Sally Rooney

 Is Sally Rooney Worth Your Time?
 Rating Normal People, Conversations with Friends, and Beautiful World Where Are You?

-Irish novelist Sally Rooney unravels the similar characters in different words.
-Her dialogues are filled with discourse on Marxism, classism, late capitalism, identity and gender politics.
-Her novels continue to divide readers; some find her social complications infuriating and her characters unreliable.
-But that’s what makes them interesting and relatable, as Anne Enright writes to the Guardian: ‘‘This is prose you either get or don’t get; for some it is incisive, for others banal.
+Irish novelist Sally Rooney unravels the similar overeducated and anxious characters in different words.
+Her dialogues are filled with discourse or complaints on Marxism, classism, late capitalism, identity and gender politics (even more likely to take place during a vacation in Southern Europe).
+Her novels continue to divide readers; some find her social complications infuriating and her characters unreliable, as did John Maier who finds them indulging in ‘almost pathological degree of highly absorbed self-examination‘.
+Despite receiving criticism that her work remains on the surface-level, her books are cherished by readers who underline paragraphs, noting that’s what they felt, as Anne Enright writes to the Guardian: ‘‘This is prose you either get or don’t get; for some it is incisive, for others banal.
 Which makes me wonder if it is so clean, it reflects the readers’ prejudices right back at them.’’

-Whether you’re reading her for the slow-burn yet so intimate romances between Connell and Marianne or Francis and Nick, or already distinguishing her as the decade’s contemporary author, you cannot deny that her characters and their stories are well-rounded.
+Time will determine if she will only be sidelined as a mere product of her decade, or as one of highly regarded contemporary authors that voiced millions of young adults.
+Even if you might be reading her for the slow-burn yet so intimate romances between Connell and Marianne or Francis and Nick, you cannot deny that her characters and their stories are well-rounded.

-Critics have agreed on the fact that what sets her apart is the raw depictions of relationships between lovers and friends.
+Critics have agreed on the fact that what sets her apart is the raw depictions and subtleties of relationships between lovers and friends.
 Rooney’s introspection is translated to her ”ordinary” characters’ daily life or coming-of-age story.
-Her words skilfully illustrate the sense of urgency young people feel to make sense of the world.
-Consequently she is named ”the voice of a generation.”
+Her words skilfully illustrate the sense of urgency young people feel to understand the world.

 While waiting for her new novel Intermezzo to be published this fall, I reflected on her previous works.
 In this article, you can find my rating of her three best-seller novels: Normal People, Conversations with Friends, and Beautiful World Where Are You?